how we support

 PROGRESSIVE GOVERNANCE ACADEMY

-Progressive Governance Academy (PGA) is a three-day training designed to support leaders in creating bold change and building towards a new vision of what it means for progressives to hold and exercise governing power.
+Progressive Governance Academy (PGA) is a training designed to support leaders in creating bold change and building towards a new vision of what it means for progressives to hold and exercise governing power.
 PGA’s curriculum is rooted in an organizing approach to governance and also includes a significant focus on models for collaborative and inclusive governance.
 PGA is offered in partnership with several of our national partners; re:Power, Local Progress and State Innovation Exchange.
-This program is geared towards incoming local electeds, their teams and our community-based partners doing the tough task of local governing.
+This program is geared towards incoming local electeds and this year will be our School Board Edition.

-This program is generally offered in the summer.
+This program is August 2025 .
 Please sign up for our newsletter for the latest updates.

 GOVERNING WITH CARE